rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/nodes/_index.md

 ## Cordoning a Node

-_Cordoning_ a node marks it as unschedulable without affecting its pods.
-This feature is useful for performing short tasks on the node during small maintenance windows, like reboots, upgrades, or decommisions.
-When you're done, power back on and make the node scheduleable again by uncordoning it.
+_Cordoning_ a node marks it as unschedulable.
+This feature is useful for performing short tasks on the node during small maintenance windows, like reboots, upgrades, or decommissions.
+When you're done, power back on and make the node schedulable again by uncordoning it.

 ## Draining a Node